 Need help with booking?
 Send us a message.

-Everest Base Camp Trek 17 Days offers a complete 2026 itinerary, cost, mesmerizing Himalayan scenery, Sherpa culture, expert local guides and unforgettable adventure to the base of Mount Everest.
+Everest Base Camp Trek 17 Days offers a complete 2026 itinerary, cost.
+Enjoy mesmerizing Himalayan scenery, Sherpa culture, expert local guides and unforgettable adventure to the base of Mount Everest.

-Kathmandu - Lukla - Phakding - Namche - Khumjung - Pangboche - Dingboche - Lobuche - Gorakshep - EBC - Kala Pather - Lukla - Manthali - Kathmandu
+Kathmandu - Lukla - Phakding - Namche - Khumjung - Pangboche - Dingboche - Lobuche - Gorakshep - Everest Base Camp - Kala Pather - Pheriche - Namche - Lukla - Manthali - Kathmandu

 The Everest Base Camp Trek 17 Days is one of the most famous and iconic Himalayan adventures in Nepal.
-It offers perfect combination of breathtaking mountains scenery, Sherpa culture, Himalayas lifestyle and a rewarding trekking experience.
-This complete Itinerary and cost guide for 2026 covers the day by day route, accommodation, permits,difficulty,altitude, trip highlights, and essential travel tips to help you confidently plan your journey to the base of world's highest mountain Mount Everest.
+It offers the perfect combination of breathtaking mountain scenery, Sherpa culture, Himalayas lifestyle and a rewarding trekking experience.
+This complete itinerary and cost guide for 2026 covers the day by day route, accommodation, permits, difficulty, altitude, trip highlights, and essential travel tips to help you confidently plan your journey to the base of the world's highest mountain, Mount Everest.

-The 15-days Everest Base Camp Trek isn't just a hike—it's a journey that weaves through Sherpa villages, suspension bridges, ancient monasteries, and some of the most dramatic mountain sceneries on Earth.
-Your body gets time to adjust, you actually enjoy the experience instead of suffering through it, and you'll have stories that'll last a lifetime.
+The 17-day Everest Base Camp Trek isn't just a hike—it's a journey that weaves through Sherpa villages, suspension bridges, ancient monasteries, and some of the most dramatic mountain scenery on Earth.

-The Everest Base Camp trek is unforgettable.
-It offers you spectacular mountain views. you will experience the hospitality of Sherpa community, visit ancient buddhist monasteries and landscape of Sagarmatha National Park.
-You'll learn to say "namaste" and "dhanyabad" and probably pick up some Sherpa words along the way.
+The Everest Base Camp Trek in Nepal is unforgettable.
+It offers spectacular mountain views.
+You will experience the warm hospitality of Sherpa community, visit ancient Buddhist monasteries and explore the stunning landscapes of Sagarmatha National Park.
+You'll learn to say "Namaste" and "Dhanyabad" and probably pick up some Sherpa words along the way.

-The 17-days Everest Base Camp Trek works best during two main seasons:
+The 17-days Everest Base Camp Trek is best during two main seasons:

 Autumn (September-November): Clear skies, stable weather, and crisp mountain views.
 This is peak trekking season for good reason.

-Winter (December-February) is possible but freezing, especially at higher elevations.
+Winter (December) is possible but freezing, snowing at higher elevations.
 Monsoon season (June-August) brings clouds, rain, and leeches at lower elevations—generally not recommended unless you enjoy trekking in the rain.

-The best preparation is hiking with elevation gain.
-If you live somewhere flat area, climb the stairs with a backpack for strength.
+To complete Everest Base Camp Trek, you don't need to be an ultra-athlete and experienced trekker, but you should have a good level of fitness.
+Aim to hike for 5-7 hours a day with carrying a light day pack.
+If you live in a flat area, climb the stairs with a backpack for strength.
 Do regular cardio exercises like hiking, walking, running and cycling for your stamina.

 Ready for your adventure?
-Contact us today to book your 15-days Everest Base Camp Trek.
+Contact us today to book your 17-days Everest Base Camp Trek.

 Helpful Blogs About Trekking in the Everest Region: